China buys US soybeans after Beijing issues new tariff waivers: Traders

 Monday's purchases, the largest in at least two weeks, according to U.S. Department of Agriculture (USDA) data, came ahead of a Dec.
 15 deadline, when U.S. President Donald Trump has said he would impose a new round of tariffs on Chinese goods.

-China said on Monday that it hoped to make a trade deal with the United States as soon as possible, before the new tariffs kick in.
+China said on Monday that it hoped to make a trade deal with the United States as soon as possible before the new tariffs kick in.

 U.S. soybean futures on the Chicago Board of Trade staged their strongest rally in two months on Monday, with the benchmark January contract climbing above the $9-per-bushel mark for the first time in two weeks.